 When buying a home, people must think about what kind of homeowners insurance they need.
 Homeowners insurance is not necessarily required by law.
 This kind of insurance can cover a lot or a little, depending on your needs.
 One of those needs may be related to your boat.
 In Florida, we see our fair share of boating accidents and mishaps.
 As with any accident on land or sea, the issue of insurance coverage will come up.
-Keep reading to learn about how your homeowners insurance may cover your boat from the skilled Florida boating accident attorneys at Rivkind Margulies & Rivkind, P.A.
+Keep reading to learn about how your homeowners insurance may cover your boat from the skilled Florida boating accident attorneys and Florida yacht accident lawyer at Rivkind Margulies & Rivkind, P.A.

 How Does My Homeowners Insurance Cover My Boat?

 In certain circumstances, depending on the type of insurance you have, your homeowners insurance may cover accidents or other issues related to your boat.
 However, this kind of coverage tends to be very limited and may not cover boating accidents.
 If boating accidents are covered, the type of boat you have may affect your coverage.

 Your homeowners insurance may cover damage to your boat related to weather, theft, or vandalism.
 This coverage will likely be very limited and apply only under specific circumstances.
 In some cases, the deductible you have to pay will be almost as much as the coverage, so it does not make a lot of sense to file an insurance claim.
 Luckily, depending on your situation, the liability coverage associated with your home might be applied to boating accidents.